How To Use Castor Oil For Pinched Nerve?

 • Always use organic, hexane-free, and cold-pressed castor oil.

-• While applying castor oil, make sure it doesn’t seep in your ears or eyes.
+• While applying castor oil, make sure it doesn’t seep into your ears or eyes.

 • If the pinched nerve still bothers you after applying castor oil, it is best to consult with your doctor.